maikeljh/GAIB-Bonus-HateSpeech/README.md

-# Seleksi GAIB - Bonus - NLP
+# Seleksi GAIB - Bonus - Hate Speech
 Made by: Michael Jonathan Halim - 13521124

 ## How to Run